Open Source Platform Application Security Measures

 Open Source Platform based applications nowadays are extensively being considered by many business houses, for certain list of benefits & advantages.
 Some benefits extracted from Open Source Platforms are - source code being available in public domain, logically certain functional code would be reviewed & maintained by more than certain group of developers thus issues & loopholes would be minimum, Open Source Applications have flexible & adaptive approach towards application development.
 And to add a major plus point to the list of advantages is, Open Source Applications are available with no cost (free) of development.

-Factors to differentiate between Open Source Application Vs Closed Source Application
+Differentiate between Open Source Applications Vs Closed Source Application

 In comparison with Closed Source Platform, Open Source Platform often scores highly with factors such as flexibility & cost effectiveness.